 - Bounce rate

-As for the design, here the heatmap in the process of usability testing helps to identify design elements that users mistake for buttons.
+As for the design, here, the heatmap in usability testing helps identify design elements that users mistake for buttons.
 Beautiful design with various features distracts visitors, and they can confuse ordinary pictures with signature forms, which is at least a little annoying.

-An example of usability testing – Google Store
+An example of usability audit – Google Store

-Let’s show by an example what errors can be found during usability testing of Google Store:
+Let’s show by an example what errors can be found during usability audit of Google Store:

 - Click on the logo.
-If you get to the country selection page or any place other than the primary or landing page, it is not good.
+It is not good if you get to the country selection page or any place other than the primary or landing page.

 - Test your search in different languages.
 For example, write the product’s name in the search box in English and German.
 Various issues are wrong.

 - Go to the basket and try to get out of it.
 If you click on the logo, you will get to the page “Error 400”.